-This means while you are getting the little ones breakfast in the morning, have the older kids get started on some independent study.
+This means while you are getting the little ones breakfast in the morning, have the older kids get started on independent study.

 Spend some time reading and playing with the littles after breakfast.
 If the older kids need help on a topic, ask them to put that aside until after lunch.

 Then, while the younger kids are napping or having quiet play time, help the older kids with any issues or questions.